dzeke/GlenCanyonDamEnergyPrices/README.md

 1. **generation** -- Folder containing data on the energy generation (MW-hour) of all scenarios, months, years, and hour of the monnth.

 ## Requested Citation
-David E. Rosenberg (2025), “How do energy prices at Glen Canyon Dam change by hour and month.”
+David E. Rosenberg (2025), “How do energy prices at Glen Canyon Dam change by hour and month?”
 Utah State University.
 Logan, Utah. https://github.com/dzeke/GlenCanyonDamEnergyPrices.